 Something to think about—each housing company determines their own policies for how they assign homes, prioritize the wait list, and who is eligible to live on base (some government, but non-DOD, and retirees can live there).
 They do take base commander’s suggestions into consideration, but not always.
 It’s up to you to be diligent with what you’re entitled to.

-They’re part of the family, for sure, but we have to plan how they can live in the next rental with us.
+They may be part of the family, but we have to plan how they can live in the next rental with us.
 First to consider is whether or not you’ll need a fence.
 Not every house has one installed.
 Next, if the family pet is not a dog or a cat, there might be problems.
 Restrictions vary from base to base but in general, you’ll be contractually relegated to the typical domestic animals we are used to.
 No exotics, farm animals, or extreme reptiles are allowed.

 Also, housing and base guidelines are created to maintain the welfare of animals.
 At your last home, a dog or cat who lived entirely outside might have been allowed, but this isn’t necessarily true on base.
 Trust that your neighbors will contact authorities if regulations are violated.